-Willa Jean’s Kelly Fields shares her fried chicken faves
+The Willa Jean pastry chef shares her fried chicken favorites

 We already know that Kelly Fields has a way with biscuits.
-But the executive pastry chef of Willa Jean in New Orleans—one of the two talented pastry goddesses (the other being Lisa White) who make this place sing during breakfast, lunch, and dinner—does so much more.
+But the executive pastry chef of Willa Jean in New Orleans—who make the place sing during breakfast, lunch, and dinner—does so much more.
 Take fried chicken.
 Fields grew up on the stuff, watching her mother and grandmother (the namesake of the restaurant) fry up golden, crispy pieces.
 Outside of the home, it was a childhood in Charleston that gave her a seasoned education on subject.
 Besides serving her own decadent version at Willa Jean, Fields is a veritable encyclopedia of fried chicken haunts.
 Of course, we couldn’t help but nudge her to wax poetic on the subject.

 How does Willa Jean do fried chicken?
 Willa Jean currently features a Tabasco honey-glazed fried chicken biscuit for breakfast.
 We also serve the fried chicken sandwich of my dreams: fried chicken, jalapeño slaw, and sambal mayo on a house-made toasted Hawaiian roll.
 Seriously, as a pastry chef cooking savory food, this is exactly what I dream of.

 Dry batter or wet batter in your preparation?
 I personally do a dry batter.
 Honestly, it’s a matter of ease, cleanliness, and consistency in the final product for me.

 You grew up eating fried chicken with your family.
 How was it prepared?
 Cast-iron skillet?
 Fried chicken was one of my mom’s standout dishes.
 We ate it at least once a week.
 She used this strange electric fryer.
 It was like a flat, square wok.
 I just remember it being messy.